MaastrichtU-IDS/cohort-explorer/README.md

     *   The DCR will be automatically created with a data schema corresponding to the selected cohorts, generated from the metadata provided by the data owners.
     *   The data scientist can then access their DCR in Decentriq, write the code for their analysis, and request computation of this code on the provisioned cohorts.

+> [!WARNING]
+>
+> If you logged in with a Decentriq user that does not have access to the Cohort Explorer, and need to re-login with another user: you will need to clear cache and cookies.
+Because Auth0 will keep your login in mind for some time, and it can be quite tricky to reset (they don't give the tools for managing that properly).

 ## 🗺️ Technical overview

 This platform is composed of 3 main components: